-Cymbopogon nardus grows USDA hardiness zones 10 – 12.
+Cymbopogon nardus or lemongrass hardiness zones 10 – 12 (USDA Zone).
 Plant your lemongrass in any “no-frost” climate.
 Like most grass species, it thrives on good watering and partial to full sunlight.

 If you’re living in a colder region, grow lemon grass in pots, and bring them inside during the winter season.

 As for the soil requirements, choose a well-drained soil (most any bagged soil mix) which will stay moist.

 A loamy soil ensures your citronella grass of getting what it needs.
 Soil which dry’s out will not work for growing a healthy Citronella plant!

 Lighting – Best In Full Sun

 Citronella does well with a full day of sun, but a sunny spot with partial shade also does wonders for them.

 Give them 6-8 hours of sun for optimal exposure.
 Place them beside a patio or under the protection from a tall tree.

 If plants start looking dry and withered, move them to a more shaded location, to give them the appropriate sunlight hours during the day.

 Watering & Fertilizing Of Lemon Grass

 Do not allow citronella grass to dry out.
 Watering requirements depend on where the plant’s location – full sunlight and no shade means the grass will dry out quickly.

 Propagate citronella by planting seed or by division.
 Apart from seeds, you can also propagate many lemon grass varieties using the stalks.

 - You just need to cut the foliage only leaving one inch above the stem.